Are you an adviser? Go to Unbiased Pro

 If you’re including CGT within your annual tax return, the online deadline is 31 January, while the deadline for paper tax returns is 31 October.

-If you’re using the HMRC’s real-time CGT service to pay, this should be submitted by 31 December in the year after your gains have been made.
-You must also pay CGT on any cryptocurrency gains that are realised.
+If you’re using the HMRC’s real-time CGT service to report your gains, this should be submitted by 31 December in the year after your gains have been made.
+You must pay any tax by 31st January.

 The short answer is that if you owe CGT, then you can’t and shouldn’t avoid paying it.